fibonacid/holeworm/README.md

 ### Relay

-Uses a SQLite database to store data necessary to act as a relay.
+Uses an in-memory database to store data necessary to act as a relay.
 Emits server sent events to the **agent** when a client requests a file.
 Emits server sent events to the **client** when the agent sends a wormhole code.